TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 });
 ```

 What's going on here?
 First we have our route for rendering the login page.
-In our `POST` route, we query our db for the submitted ujername.
+In our `POST` route, we query our db for the submitted username.
 If the username exists *and* the submitted password matches, we serialize the user ID to the session data then redirect to the homepage (if you've never seen `?.` before, check out [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining)).
+Express-session automatically sets the cookie and attaches it to the response.

-Otherwise if no matching username/password combo, we rerender the login page with an error message.
+If no matching username/password combo, we rerender the login page with an error message.
 Note that we cannot serialize the user ID to `req.session.id` because [`req.session.id` is already used for the session's own ID](http://expressjs.com/en/resources/middleware/session.html#reqsessionid).

 We only need to serialize the user ID as that will never change for a user (unlike a username which could be changed by a user if that feature is implemented).
-It's the only user info we'll need as later we'll write a middleware that deserializes the user ID from a matching session then query the db with that ID to grab any other user info.
-This middleware can then be added to the start of any routes that need authenticating.
+It's the only user info we'll need right now since later we'll write a middleware that uses the user ID to grab any other user info like the current username.

 <div class="lesson-note lesson-note--warning" markdown="1">